Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Review of path methods

 \begin{proof}[Proof of Proposition~\ref{prop:gap_bound}] By~\eqref{eq:var-alt},

 and by~\eqref{eq:dirichlet-alt},

 The result then follows from~\eqref{eq:def-gap-variational}. \end{proof}

-\subsection{Review of the Mixing Time Bound in~\texorpdfstring{\cite{zhou2021complexity}}{Zhou et al. 2021}}
+\subsection{Review of the mixing time bound in~\texorpdfstring{\cite{zhou2021complexity}}{Zhou et al. 2021}}

 In this section, we review the proof techniques used in~\cite{zhou2021complexity} to derive the mixing time bound under the unimodal condition.
 Similar arguments will be used later in Section~\ref{sec:appx-flow-restricted-gap-unimodal} for proving some results of this work.
-Let the triple $(\cX, \cN, \pi)$ satisfy $\R (\cX, \cN, \pi) > \N(\cX, \cN),$ where $\R$ and $\N$ are defined in~\eqref{eq:def-R} and~\eqref{eq:def-neighbor-size} respectively, and recall that we always assume
+Let the triple $(\cX, \cN, \pi)$ satisfy $\R (\cX, \cN, \pi) > \N(\cX, \cN),$ where $\R$ and $\N$ are defined in the main text, and recall that we always assume

 We begin by constructing the functions $\phi$ and $w$ for utilizing Proposition~\ref{prop:gap_bound}.